ansible/ansible/docs/docsite/rst/guide_aci.rst

 Specific requests are known to not be idempotent ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,
-The behaviour of the APIC is inconsistent to the use of `status="created"` and `status="deleted"`.
-The result is that when you use `status="created"` in your payload the resulting tasks are not idempotent and creation will fail when the object was already created.
-However this is not the case with `status="deleted"` where such call to an non-existing object does not cause any failure whatsoever.
+The behaviour of the APIC is inconsistent to the use of ``status="created"`` and ``status="deleted"``.
+The result is that when you use ``status="created"`` in your payload the resulting tasks are not idempotent and creation will fail when the object was already created.
+However this is not the case with ``status="deleted"`` where such call to an non-existing object does not cause any failure whatsoever.

 This issue has been reported to the vendor.

-**NOTE:** A workaround is to avoid using `status="created"` and instead use `status="modified"` when idempotency is essential to your workflow..
+.. note:: A workaround is to avoid using ``status="created"`` and instead use ``status="modified"`` when idempotency is essential to your workflow..

 More information from: `#35050 aci_rest: Using status="created" behaves differently than status="deleted" <https://github.com/ansible/ansible/issues/35050>`_

+.. _aci_ops:

 Operational examples
 --------------------